 “Vladimir just wants to play with your brother, too.”
 The man said to my sister when she started crying again.

 I was once more penetrated, and this man was different.
-He kissed my lips as he was fucking me.
+He kissed my lips as he was moving in me.
 I was too tired to resist anymore, it would happen, he would use me and then it would be over.
 I didn’t scream anymore, though the pain was still horrid.
 I just cried with no sound, listening to his moans, listening to the sound of the Russian who comforted my siblings and tried to play with them, with their toys.
 My mom; I heard her quiet cries on the cold floor somewhere.
 It would be likely that she would indeed die soon of her illness, and this was the memory that she would go to the grave with.
 I felt sick.

 When the third man came inside me, I let myself fell onto the floor and I curled up as small as I could.
 I thought that I would die simply because of the pain that they inflicted on me.
 There I lied, glazed eyes staring into the emptiness, on the cold floor of my childhood home and everything was forever changed.